Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Visa Expired:**

-    - In this stage, ERE Visa expired is received to extend the validation
+    - In this stage, ERE Visa expired is received to extend the validation.

     - If **Exit Re-Entry** date is expired and **Muqeem** is expired, then that request is moved to **Visa Expired** stage.